-Around this time every year, auto manufacturers seem to increase the number of advertisements they air in hopes of getting drivers to buy a new car in time to enjoy the beautiful summer weather.
-According to both history and current trends, this is rarely a good idea, however.
+Around this time every year, auto manufacturers seem to increase the number of advertisements they air to get drivers to buy a new car in time to enjoy the beautiful summer weather.
+According to history and current trends, however, this is rarely a good idea.

 Last year, the price of pre-owned vehicles went up significantly.
-If this trend holds, you might stand to get much more for your used vehicle down the road.
+If this trend holds, you might stand to get much more for your used car down the road.
 When you take care of your vehicle’s maintenance, you’re not just keeping your family safe and preventing costly breakdowns.
-You are also paving the way for a better price when you’re ready to sell or trade-in your vehicle in the future as cars in good shape tend to fetch more money for obvious reasons.
+You are also paving the way for a better price when you’re ready to sell or trade-in your vehicle, as cars in good shape tend to fetch more money for obvious reasons.

-But, just as importantly, it means that it’s a seller’s market for pre-owned vehicles right now.
-While used cars are usually a much better investment than buying new, neither option is wallet-friendly at the moment.
-The much better financial decision is to keep your current vehicle for longer by keeping up with its preventive maintenance plan.
+But, just as importantly, it means it’s a seller’s market for pre-owned vehicles.
+While used cars are usually a much better investment than buying new ones, neither option is wallet-friendly.
+The better financial decision is to keep your current vehicle for longer by keeping up with its preventive maintenance plan.

 Here are ten other reasons you should avoid the lure of a new car this spring:

-- More car payments – Most car loans are for a term of three to five years.
+- More car payments – Most car loans are for three to five years.
 If you keep your car instead of buying a new one, you’re payment free for years 5-10!

 - Higher insurance costs – Newer vehicles come with higher premiums for insurance.
 If your premium is more than 10% of the car’s value, you can drop collision and comprehensive coverage (and pocket that extra cash!)